 The Problem: Teachers Grade What Is Easy to Measure

 The IB's MYP criterion descriptors explicitly use words like "analyse", "evaluate", and "synthesise" at the higher achievement levels.
-Yet when the task only asks students to describe, teachers have no choice but to mark what they receive.
+Yet when the task only asks learners to describe, teachers have no choice but to mark what they receive.
 The rubric has been rendered meaningless at levels 7 and 8 because the task never required that depth of thinking.

 What the IB Actually Means by Conceptual Understanding